When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 Above right: I hope to see them again back in the U.S.

-Above: My bedroom, back with its original furniture, on my last night in Qatar.
+Above: My bedroom, with its original furniture back in place, on my last night in Qatar.

-before.
+used before.
 Or more likely, it was user error).
-I sprang out of bed, took the world’s quickest shower, gathered my stuff and said a very quick goodbye
+I sprang out of bed, took the world’s quickest shower, gathered my stuff and said a very

-in my website, I have a strange flying tradition: each time I fly out of the Middle East bound for America, I put in my earbuds, turn
+website, I have a strange flying tradition: each time I fly out of the Middle East bound for America, I put in my earbuds, turn on my MP3

 Here's the 1970's group America singing Sister Golden Hair.